VinceNolan999/ms2-surfs-up-ireland/README.md

 - I have tested compatibility on the github pages published website of the project on a 1920 x 1080 monitor, a galaxy s7 and a Motorola  one+ mobile phone with no issues noted.

+- The website was submitted for peer review and no Issues were recorded by thous viewing.

 ### Code Validation
 -  https://jigsaw.w3.org/css-validator/